Information for current honours students, including essay writing guides and citation styles, minor thesis due dates, attendence and School contacts.

 The History honours year is very different from the undergraduate program: it is considerably more challenging, and also more rewarding.
 In seminars with a small cohort of engaged and highly motivated students, you will explore history as a craft and a profession, sampling an exciting range of approaches and topics.
 Under the one-on-one guidance of an experienced and dedicated academic, you will write a thesis that makes an original contribution to historical knowledge.
 At the end of the year you will emerge from the experience with confidence and an unparalleled sense of achievement, as well as marketable skills in research, critical analysis, and argumentation.

-- The History thesis: More detailed information about the History thesis is available on the History thesis LMS site accessible to all honours and graduate diploma students once they enrol in the History Thesis
+More detailed information about the History thesis is available on the History Thesis LMS site accessible to all honours and graduate diploma students once they enrol in the History Thesis

 - History honours subjects